Modern farmhouse shiplap fireplace

 Unless you are planning to stain, clear coat or whitewash your shiplap, always get the Paint Grade material with the finger joints.
 Most of the time, this material comes already primed from the factory – reason #42 for choosing real wood shiplap over MDF.

 Here’s the shiplap we used for our fireplace.
+Additionally, we wrote a whole post on where to buy shiplap if you’re interested.

 Step 2: Demo existing area